Our R&D focus areas

 Areas of research interest

-Our top level aspiration is to move beyond the current era of highly effective symptomatic treatments to the next generation of medicines that can change the course of disease and bring about remissions and cures.
+Our aspiration is to move beyond the current era of highly effective symptomatic treatments to the next generation of medicines that can change the course of disease and bring about remissions and cures.

 Advancing patient care in neurodegenerative diseases with unmet medical needs